dij0s/PETAL/thesis/bachelor_thesis.typ

 As described in the #ref(<guidelines_retriever>), MLLMs facilitate the extraction of information from these documents.
 The only difference lies in how those models are leveraged.

-Instead of inquiring the model to summarize or retrieve key insight, a simple citizen profile that is valuable for energy planning is defined#footnote("This profile was defined with the help of the supervisors and could easily be extended.") and searched for, inside each page of the citizen's record (#ref(<municipal_citizen_profile>)):
+Instead of inquiring the model to summarize or retrieve key insight, a simple citizen profile that is valuable for energy planning is defined#footnote("This profile was defined with the help of the supervisors and could easily be extended.") and searched for, inside each page of the citizen's record (#ref(<municipal_citizen_profile>)).
 - The parcel number
 - The energy reference surface of the construction, in square meters
 - The type of heating system